isaaccorley/resize-is-all-you-need/README.md

 ### Normalization

 Furthermore, we find that many pretrained geospatial foundation models are sensitive to the standard normalization used during inference.
-Blindly using ImageNet statistics can significantly degrade downgrade representation ability
+Blindly using ImageNet statistics can significantly degrade representation ability